 Every material and product used during these works will operate in the way intended by the manufacturer.
 Manufactures recommendations for use will be followed at all times.
 Where a particular product or material is recommended to work alongside any other product or material, a similar product or material may be used providing it is of the same quality and its manufacture is intended to fulfil the use to which it is put by the workforce above.
 Materials will always be of a satisfactory standard for the work required.

 To receive DIY Doctor’s Desired Outcome Building Contract between Home Owner and Contractor click on the link above or to the right:

 Simply add your name and (if you wouldn’t mind) the first part of your postcode and click send.

 The first part of your postcode allows us to chart which part of the Country you are from.
 This information is useful to us as we can compare it to the amount of building materials and tools sold in that area and draw up a map of the UK’s busiest DIY and Building locations.
 This then allows us to help DIY Stores ensure they are carrying products most likely to be needed in any given area.

-For part two of this video on using the Desired Outcome Building Contract click here.
+For part two of the below video on using the Desired Outcome Building Contract click here.

 All project content written and produced by Mike Edwards